1. Dynamic discovery of add-ons

 • implementing service com.xmlmind.xmleditapp.spellchecker.SpellCheckerFactory.

-The exact structure of a plug-in jar (manifest, service providers, etc) is described in Chapter 13, Spell checker plug-in.
+The exact structure of a plug-in jar (manifest, service providers, etc) is described in Chapter 13, Spell checker plug-in in XMLmind XML Editor - Developer's Guide.

 XMLmind spell-checker dictionaries